How to Maintain Your Old Pipes

 If your home is more than fifty years old, check on your water pipes regularly.
 In addition to looking for obvious signs of water damage around your home (discoloration, water stains, warping) you’ll also want to check out any exposed pipes, such as main water lines in your basement or under your kitchen sink.
 Look for signs of corrosion, dimpling or flaking.

 Low Water Pressure

-If your water pressure is weaker than usual (again, the Flo by Moen system will automatically detect this for you), that’s a sign there could be some nasty buildup inside the pipes or a leak in the system.
+If your water pressure is weaker than usual (again, the Smart Water Shutoff will automatically detect this for you up to 3 times daily), that’s a sign there could be some nasty buildup inside the pipes or a leak in the system.

 If your water runs a yellow-orange color after being away from the house for a period of time, or there’s a bad smell coming from your pipes, those are clear indicators that something’s gone awry.
 Make sure you know where to locate the main shut-off valve and sewer valve.
 In an old home, these could be in a difficult to places – it helps to know where these valves are situated in case of a water emergency or if you plan on making a small repair.

 Keep tabs on your water heater

 Maintaining your water heater prevents leaks and other issues.
 Drain your heater every couple of months to eliminate sediment and improve efficiency.